 - Fuel injector leads are connected and tight.

 - Fuel injectors working and not clogged or faulty.

 - The fuel pump fuse is ok and the leads are connected.

-- Fuel filter blocked.
+- The fuel filter is blocked.

 - The car is in the park position and the foot brake is pressed on if required to start.